Liverpool's Mane equals Drogba's Champions League record against Villarreal, behind Real Madrid's Benzema

 - Man City blow their chance to kill off Real Madrid - now they must pray it doesn't haunt them

-With the Yellow Submarine still plotting their way to restore parity, the Senegal international doubled the hosts' advantage two minutes later after he was teed up by Mohamed Salah.
+With the Yellow Submarine still reeling from having conceded, the Senegal international doubled the hosts' advantage just two minutes later after he was teed up by Mohamed Salah.

-The Egyptian navigated his way into the Spaniards’ box before sending the ball to him before slotting the ball past goalkeeper Geronimo Rulli.
+The Egyptian navigated his way into the Spaniards’ box before sending the ball to Mane who poked it past goalkeeper Geronimo Rulli.

 Thanks to that strike, Mane has now scored 14 goals in the tournament’s knockout stages to match the Chelsea legend’s mark as the African with the most such goals in the Champions League’s history.

-Since his maiden appearance in the competition (during the 2017-18 season), only Real Madrid striker Karim Benzema has more knockout stage goals than him (16).
+Since his maiden appearance in the competition (during the 2017-18 season), only Real Madrid striker Karim Benzema (16) has more knockout stage goals than Mane.

 Interestingly, there were just 133 seconds between Liverpool opening the scoring and adding a second through the former Southampton man.